AN-ACC Optimisation: A Practical Guide to Aged Care Funding Maximisation

 Building AN-ACC Capability

-Clinical staff training ensures those documenting care understand how documentation affects classification.
-This includes registered nurses, care staff and allied health professionals.
+Ensure those documenting care understand how documentation affects classification.
+This includes registered nurses, care staff, and allied health professionals.
+Quarterly refresher sessions keep documentation standards top of mind and address common errors identified through audit.

-Classification expertise develops in-house understanding of AN-ACC instruments and classification logic.
+Develop in-house understanding of AN-ACC instruments and classification logic.
 This might involve dedicated classification staff or distributed expertise among clinical leaders.
+At minimum, one person in the organisation should have deep expertise in AN-ACC assessment instruments and classification mechanics.

-Performance monitoring tracks classification distributions, funding outcomes and related metrics.
-Regular review identifies issues and improvement opportunities.
+Track classification distributions, funding outcomes, and related metrics.
+Regular review identifies issues and improvement opportunities before they become entrenched.
+Integrate AN-ACC performance metrics into your standard management reporting and board dashboards.

-Continuous improvement treats AN-ACC optimisation as an ongoing focus.
-Regular analysis, staff training updates and process refinement drive sustained results.
+Treat AN-ACC optimisation as an ongoing focus, not a one-off project.
+Regular analysis, staff training updates, and process refinement drive sustained results.
+Providers who embed classification governance into business-as-usual operations consistently outperform those who treat it as a periodic exercise.

 Within compliant boundaries, significant funding variation exists between providers with similar resident populations.
-The difference often comes down to operational excellence in classification-related processes.
+The difference often comes down to operational excellence in classification-related processes — processes that can be systematically improved with the right expertise and governance framework.

-For guidance on AN-ACC optimisation in your organisation, CFO Insights provides fractional CFO services with deep expertise in aged care funding and financial management.
+For guidance on AN-ACC optimisation in your organisation, CFO Insights provides fractional CFO services for aged care with deep expertise in aged care funding and financial management.
+Whether you need a full classification review, documentation improvement program, or ongoing AN-ACC governance support, our team brings the sector-specific financial leadership to deliver measurable funding uplift.

 Steven Taylor